ualib/agda-algebras/computation.rst

    :math:`∨\mathrm E`; see `Section 24 of Logic and Proof <https://leanprover.github.io/logic_and_proof/nd_quickref.html>`_.

 ..
 [2]
+   Like some of the other material in this section, this example is borrowed from the chapter `Axioms and Computation`_ in the `Theorem Proving in Lean`_ tutorial.

+..
+[3]
    In fact, in its most basic form the quotient construction does not require that ``ρ`` be an equivalence relation.

 .. ..
 [2]